Agnes Keith, Countess of Moray: Queen Mary's jewels

 When Agnes and her husband failed to hand over the jewels to the Privy Council, they were both "put to the horn" (declared rebels) on 3 February 1574.
 The Earl of Argyll's "misliking" of the Regent's action became known.
 Agnes canvassed the support of Henry Killigrew, an English diplomat in Edinburgh, sending him as a gift a "leische" of three hunting hounds.

 Agnes appealed to the Parliament of Scotland, and wrote several articulate, formal letters to Queen Elizabeth requesting her intervention which would permit Agnes to retain the jewels.
 Elizabeth responded that Agnes would not have to repay £5,000 or any sums she had loaned to Regent Moray.

 Agnes was reluctant to produce or "exhibit" the jewels for Morton and the Scottish Privy Council, thinking that he would retain them.
 Morton offered her conditional terms on 12 August 1574 to retain the jewels and be "relaxed be from the horn".
 He thought that Elizabeth I would be satisfied if she signed an undertaking to him that she retained the jewels on behalf of James VI.
 He wanted them valued by "able" goldsmiths in Edinburgh.
 Agnes forwarded copies of letters and a series of offers or negotiation points between her and Morton to Francis Walsingham for consideration in September 1574, hoping for an English diplomatic response in her favour.

 The lengthy inquiry and litigation with Regent Morton over the custody of the precious stones, ended on 5 March 1575, when the earl, in his own name and that of Agnes, surrendered them to Morton, although discussions about compensation for Moray's debt's continued.
 Meanwhile, to raise money, Agnes had to pawn her own jewels with merchants and goldsmiths.
 A list includes a belt given her by Moray and a garnishing of gold, gold chains, and a diamond set "tablet" which she pawned to a kinsman James Keith.
 Agnes sent the lawyer Thomas Craig to plead her case, on behalf of her daughters, for the money owed to Regent Moray, and losses incurred during Morton's pursuit of the jewels.
 The Earl of Argyll would later be partly responsible for Regent Morton's fall from power and loss of the Regency in 1578.

 Later years

+In November 1579, an English messenger Nicolas Errington spoke to Agnes and the Earl of Argyll.
+They discussed the future marriage of James VI.
 Agnes was in Elgin in September 1582.
 The laird of Kilravock sent her a gift of "butter and wild meat".
 An emissary from Mary, Queen of Scots, Albert Fontenay (a brother of Claude Nau) visited Scotland in August 1584.
 He wrote to Mary in cipher that Agnes Keith was pleased to hear his news.
 Fontenay liked her because she spoke of her love for Mary.
 However, Agnes did not now much hold sway with the present regime in Scotland.